Douglas Johns, LCSW

 Although I have training in several psychotherapy disciplines I primarily identify with two traditions that are particularly compatible.
 The first is the Existential-Humanistic perspective.
 The core counseling conditions outlined above originated with this perspective.
 The second is Zen Buddhism.
 I have been a formal student of Zen Buddhism since 2002 but I have been interested in Buddhist psychology since 1985.
 Both traditions emphasize the importance of human experience in the present moment.

 In our daily life, with all its complexity, it's easy to become detached from our core experience and understanding of self.
 Perhaps a traumatic life experience has deepened this rift.
 My counseling method attends to the client-therapist relationship and to the client's internal relationship with her/himself.
-The cultivation of love and
+The cultivation of love and compassion for self is structured and honed.
+Authenticity is emphasized as I continually refine that process within myself and facilitate the same for my client.
+Therapy is a shared experience founded on deepening trust between people.

 Please feel free to call me with any questions you have about my counseling practice at 503-252-3739.